pandoc-ext/diagram/README.md

 - `cache`: controls whether the images are cached.
 If the cache is enabled, then the images are recreated only when their code changes.
-This option is *enabled* by default.
+This option is *disabled* by default.

 - `cache-dir`: Sets the directory in which the images are cached.
   The default is to use the `pandoc-diagram-filter` subdir of the